stackotter/delta-client/README.md

 To start a test server download a 1.16.1 server jar from [here](https://mcversions.net/download/1.16.1).
 Then in Terminal type `java -jar ` and then drag the download .jar file onto the terminal window and then hit enter.
 Wait for the server to start up.
 Now add a new server with the ip 127.0.0.1 in DeltaClient and you should be able to connect to it.
 The Minecraft server jar does take up a lot of ram and cpu so people have reported that that has made their fans really loud.
 It is most likely not DeltaClient making the fans spin like a helicopter.

+To run DeltaClient from terminal you can run `open -a "DeltaClient"` in terminal.
+This allows you to see the pretty coloured logs as the app is running :)

 ## Troubleshooting

 As DeltaClient is still in development it is expected that you will probably run into some errors.
 Here are the basic troubleshooting steps you should take if you run into any errors;